 I wasn’t disappointed because her rooftop wasn’t decorated with pretend pink icing, like the gingerbread house at Christmas Town was.
 I knew that pretend gingerbread houses were different from real ones, and I thought her real house was very pretty, and I could imagine that once the snow fell on the rooftop, the house would look very much like a beautiful gingerbread house.

 But I was surprised, confused, and disappointed because she didn’t look like the person who I remembered being the “Good Witch.”
-In my mind at that time, she wasn’t the “real” Good Witch, and I felt shy meeting a stranger.
+In my mind at that time, she wasn’t the “real” Good Witch.

 No one said anything to clear up my confusion, however, and my disappointment was ignored.